 Unwind with Amanbagh's signature full-body massage – the Maharani for Mrs Smith and the Maharaja for Mr Smith – in the calm couple's treatment room.
 Healing therapies and traditional henna body art are also on offer.

 With walking tours, camel treks and village jaunts galore, a pair of decent shoes are a must, but your runners ain't going to cut it come cocktail hour, so pack something suitably slinky, too.
 Be sure to leave plenty of room for your Jaipur loot, including silver jewellery, lavish fabrics and vivid blue pottery.

 Amanbagh welcomes kids of all ages.
-Baby cots can be added to any room for free; extra beds for older kids cost US$175 a night, plus tax.
+Baby cots and beds for under-12s can be added to any room for free, with breakfast included; extra beds for over-12s cost US$175 a night, plus tax.

 All ages are welcome, but older kids and teens will glean the most from the cultural experiences.

 The generous rooms can easily accommodate a baby cot (free of charge) and an extra bed for older children (US$175 a night, plus tax).
 Families with small Smiths might want to avoid the staircases and low-slung balconies of the Terrace Haveli Suites.

 There are plenty of activities to keep idle hands busy, including treasure hunts on the front lawn, camel rides and polo matches, guided nature walks, bike rides, garland making and cooking classes, child-friendly yoga sessions, horse-riding jaunts and music lessons on the tabla, a traditional Indian drum.